 After graduation, I would “rubber band” my spending based on how much was in my checking account—lots of money, lots of spending!
 I didn’t save for large expenses or anything.
 It was honestly dumb luck and the occasional “pity-payment” from my mom that kept me afloat.

 Now I have my regular salaried job and have started budgeting.
 I tried Mint but hated the UI and the fact that I was advertised to.
 People on various money-related subreddits recommended YNAB so I gave the free trial a spin.
-I definitely went through the honeymoon phase of looking at my budget all the time, reading all the old blog posts, watching the videos, etc., so even though I’m new to this, I’ve devoted a lot of time to it.
+I definitely went through the honeymoon phase of looking at my budget all the time, reading all the old blog posts, watching the videos, etc., so even though I’m still pretty new to this, I’ve devoted a lot of time.

 Now with my steady salary, I have $1,000 direct-deposited into a high-yield savings account for my emergency fund and live off of the rest.
-My student loans are on an income-dependent plan right now.
+My student loans are on an income-dependent plan right now, and currently paused due to the pandemic.
 I’ll look into how best to pay them off once my emergency fund is funded and my credit cards are paid off, but right now, they’re just on life support.

+Especially when setting up a budget for the first time, the philosophy of only dealing with the “now” and not trying to forecast, along with a general acceptance to modifying the budget as you go made it easier for me to get started without the pressure of getting it exactly right from the get-go.
 My budget is still evolving!
-Especially when setting up a budget for the first time, the philosophy of only dealing with the “now” and not trying to forecast, along with a general acceptance to modifying the budget as you go made it easier for me to get started.
-It let me get going without the pressure of getting it exactly right from the get-go.

 My Financial Goals